 No, slots are programmed to pay out a certain percentage of all coin-in to the machine.
 Payouts are based on the RNG (random number generator) within the game’s software.
 This ensures a payout is made completely at random.
 Some machines may seemingly pay out more frequently at times while at other times they may seem dormant and not paying out any major payouts.

 This all depends on the machine’s RNG.
 Casinos take a share of the entire coin-in to the machines.
-They have little need or incentive to actually rig the machines as they also have a house edge and always win over the vast majority of players over the long run.
+They have little need or incentive to rig the machines as they also have a house edge and always win over the vast majority of players over the long run.

 Do Vegas casinos get rid of slots that pay out too much?